Basics of wrought iron design

 Without a centre bar.

-With no centre bar things are a little different. you can no longer work from a centre bar outwards.
+The following examples are 1800mm long, with 16 upright bars.
+With no centre bar things are a little different. you can no longer work from a centre bar outwards. you can adopt a slightly different style and count in from each end for bar placement

 You are still in effect working from the middle outwards, but you have a centre gap rather than a centre bar.
 So keep things looking symmetrical it is ideal to work from that point.